The Resource Hub

 LGBTQ Charities & Brilliant Organisations

-Fortunately there are lots of charities and community initiatives both locally, in the UK and worldwide that support LGBTQ people.
+Fortunately there are lots of charities, rights organisations and community initiatives both in the UK and worldwide that support LGBTQ people.
 This page is dedicated to the ones I have personally found most useful.
 I am sure there are many I’ve not yet experienced and just because they are not listed here doesn’t mean they are any less worthy.
-Please contact me if you’d like me to add your favourite to the listing.
+Please contact me to add to the listing.

 I’m a board Trustee for MindOut, a mental health service run by and for LGBTQ people.
 If you’re struggling with your mental health and wellbeing, or need a friendly voice to talk to MindOut have a host of fantastic services and people on hand to support you.